 - Mulching the garden behind the 3rd, also clearing the way for surface water to flow behind the 4th tee. – Tony

-Loading the mulch and clearing the way for surface water to get away
+Loading the mulch and clearing the way for surface water to get away from behind the 3rd green.

-Unloading mulch onto the garden
+Unloading mulch onto the garden along the fence behind the 3rd green.

 - Checking the fairway sprinklers – Twig and Hugh.
 All sprinklers checked to ensure correct spray distance and fall.
 Some had to be adjusted at the sprinkler or in the valve box.